 Because of the strawberry layer cake’s sweetness, the frosting is a cream cheese frosting.
 The added tang from the cream cheese helps balance the sweet nicely.

-Don’t forget: if you make this strawberry layer cake–or any of my recipes recipes–be sure to let me know what you think by leaving a comment and rating below.
-And post a pic on Insta too—tag @theitsybitsykitchen so I can see!
-For more recipes and fun, like us on Facebook and follow along on Pinterest!
+If you make this strawberry layer cake be sure to let me know what you think by leaving a comment and rating below.
+And post a pic on Insta too—tag @theitsybitsykitchen so I can see your beautiful creations!

 - 3/4 cup chopped fresh strawberries